BiancaTaisePommerening/UFOs/README.md

 ### Search Criteria

-In order to use the search option, the user would click on the space where it says "Enter Date" and enter the date of their choice to see if there was any UFO been seen on that specific date.
+In order to use the search option, the user would click on the input field where it says "1/10/2010" and enter the date of their choice to see if there was any UFO been seen on that specific date.

 - Applying one filter
     - Enter Date: "1/12/2010"

 ![one_filter](./static/images/one_filter.png)

-To add another filter, for example a city, on the space where it says "chicago", which is the default city set as the example, the user would type the desired city such as "wichita".
+To add another filter, for example a city, on the input field that says where it says "chicago", which is the default city set as the example, the user would type the desired city such as "wichita".
 Now both the Date and City filters have been applied, and the results from that are displayed on the table data to the right of the search options.
 Every time a user changes the inputs on the filters, the table changes accordingly to display the results.

 - Applying two filters